 Take a look at an Automate Event Log Trigger in action:

-With the Event Log - located in the Task Administrator - Automate maintains text logs that record task events, system events, and (in Automate Enterprise) audit events.
+With the Event Log, located in the Automate Task Administrator, you can maintain text logs that record task events, system events, and audit events.
 In the Event Log, you can see:

 - Whether a task ran successfully or failed

 - The date/time a task started and ended

 - The machine name where the task ran